A wordlist is a list of named words; you can add new words and look up

 low-level tools that allow various different schemes to be

 implemented.
-Gforth also provides vocabulary
+Gforth also provides vocabulary, a traditional Forth

 word. compat/vocabulary.fs provides an implementation in Standard